ihmeuw/vivarium_research/docs/source/models/cause.rst

 infected only once in a simulation.

 This cause model structure is appropriate for conditions for which individuals can only have a single case, but do not stay in the with condition state forever.

-An example of a condition appropriate for SIR cause models is measles.
+An example of a condition potentially appropriate for an SIR cause model structure is measles.

 .. _Neonatal: